evaenns/COVIDSchoolABM/README.md

     )
     ```

-5. `simulations` will be a list containing dataframe for each trial:
+5. `simulations` will be a list containing dataframes for each trial:

     ```R
     $simulation_1